IntelPython/DPPY-Spec/Partitioned.md

 **Draft**

 # Motivation
 When operating in distributed memory systems a data container (such as tensors or data-frames) may be partitioned into several smaller chunks which might be allocated in distinct (distributed) address spaces.
 An implementation of operations defined specifically for such a partitioned data container will likely need to use specifics of the structure to provide good performance.
 Most prominently, making use of the data locality can be vital.
 For a consumer of such a partitioned container it will be inconvenient (if not impossible) to write specific code for any possible partitioned and distributed data container.
-On the other hand, like with the array interface, it would be much better to have a standard way of extracting the meta data about the partitioned and distributed nature of a given container.
+On the other hand, like with the array/dataframe API interface, it would be much better to have a standard way of extracting the meta data about the partitioned and distributed nature of a given container.

 The goal of the `__partitioned__` protocol is to allow partitioned and distributed data containers to expose information to consumers so that unnecessary copying can be avoided as much as possible.